Hisham0-95/WE-Case-Study/README.md

 **1. Large-Scale Data Handling**

-The Challenge: The project involved my first exposure to true Big Data—nine tables, including four fact tables with millions of rows—a scale common in telecom environments.
+**The Challenge**: The project involved my first exposure to true Big Data—nine tables, including four fact tables with millions of rows—a scale common in telecom environments.

-The Achievement: I successfully managed the dataset and navigated the initial performance hurdles.
+**The Achievement**: I successfully managed the dataset and navigated the initial performance hurdles.
 This experience cemented my confidence in my ability to handle, process, and analyze enterprise-level data volumes efficiently.

 **2. Data Contextualization Without Metadata**

-The Challenge: The data lacked crucial metadata, making the interpretation of columns complex and hindering initial cleaning efforts.
+**The Challenge**: The data lacked crucial metadata, making the interpretation of columns complex and hindering initial cleaning efforts.

-The Achievement: I proactively utilized industry research, Google, and AI tools to rapidly build a strong contextual understanding of standard telecom data structures and metrics.
+**The Achievement**: I proactively utilized industry research, Google, and AI tools to rapidly build a strong contextual understanding of standard telecom data structures and metrics.
 This quick adaptation was key to successfully cleaning the data and generating relevant insights.

 **3. Mastering Advanced DAX Measures**
 The Challenge: The assessment demanded highly specific answers requiring complex DAX (Data Analysis Expressions) measures—a skill area I had underdeveloped compared to my proficiency in SQL.